 In addition, we provide over $100,000 each year for recognition programs including Academic All-State (student-athletes’ college scholarship program), good sportsmanship awards, and the Florida High School Athletic Hall of Fame awards, honoring outstanding coaches, athletic directors, officials and athletes that exemplify the best in high school athletics.

 The primary source of funding for the FHSAA is derived from state championship and other special events, followed by corporate partnerships and fees for services (such as certification and training of game officials).
-FHSAA derives 7% of its funding from membership dues and fees and 3% of funding is from regulatory fines.
+Lasy year the FHSAA derived 7% of its funding from membership dues and fees and 3% of funding is from regulatory fines.
 Beginning in 2014-15, membership dues have drastically decreased to a flat fee of $25 per high school and $10 per middle school.
 This will reduce the percentage of funding from membership dues by more than 90% in the coming year.
-The FHSAA does not receive revenue from member schools regular season games, nor do they receive any direct tax funding, state revenue, or federal funding.
+The FHSAA does not receive revenue from member schools regular season games, nor does it receive any direct tax funding, state revenue or federal funding.

 Did You Know?